skyflowapi/skyflow-react-js/README.md

   A simple example that illustrates custom validations.
   Adding REGEX_MATCH_RULE , LENGTH_MATCH_RULE to collect element.
 */
-import { CardNumberElement, ValidationRuleType } from "skyflow-react";
+import { CardNumberElement, ValidationRuleType } from "skyflow-react-js";

 // This rule allows 1 or more alphabets const alphabetsOnlyRegexRule = {